prithuls/BSA-UNR/content/authors/khondker-fariha-hossain/_index.md

 ---
 # Display name
-title: "Ahsan Habib Munna"
+title: "Khondker Fariha Hossain"

 # Username (this should match the folder name and the name on publications)
 authors:
-  - "ahsan-habib-munna"
+  - "khondker-fariha-hossain"

 # Is this the primary user of the site?
 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Graduate Research Assistant, Materials Design and Characterization Group, Materials Science and Engineering
+role: Ph.D.
+Student in Computer Science and Engineering

 # Organizations/Affiliations
 organizations: